NEWDOS/80 Version 2 Reference

-The following is republished on my site, unchanged (other than this line), with permission of Pete Cervasio and of Sander Berents.
+The following is republished on my site, unchanged (other than this line and a needed update to HTML5/CSS), with permission of Pete Cervasio and of Sander Berents.

 LaTeX version by Sander Berents (Januari 1996)